 The distance between Tokyo and Shinjo is approximately 421 kilometres, and the average travel time by Yamagata is 3 hours, 30 minutes.
 En route, there are stops in the cities of Fukushima, Yonezawa, Kaminoyama and Yamagata.

 Purchase a JR EAST PASS (Tohoku area) e-ticket to get onboard the Yamagata Shinkansen train.
 This handy, all-encompassing pass gives you limitless travel possibilities between Tokyo and the northeastern part of Japan’s main island.
 The JR EAST PASS also includes travel by Akita, Joetsu, Hokuriku and Tohoku Shinkansen.
-Passes can be used for 5 flexible travel days over a 14-day period.
+Passes can be used for 5 consecutive travel days over a 14-day period.

 Get your pass to exceptional value and flexibility as your plan your journey through the breathtaking Tohoku region of Japan!